HVIP Public School Bus Set-Aside & EnergIIZE Infrastructure Joint Application Closes on Dec. 15

 Purchase Orders or other binding sales agreements for private-entity purchasers can be dated no earlier than 90 calendar days before the date the voucher request is submitted.
 For public-entity purchasers, POs or other binding sales agreements can be no older than March 30, 2023.

 In instances when HVIP is not oversubscribed, a purchaser requesting a manufacturer transfer should reach out to [email protected] requesting cancellation of the original voucher(s), and the new dealer can then request a new voucher(s).
 In instances when HVIP is oversubscribed and a purchaser is initiating a voucher cancellation due to manufacturer’s production capacity, meaning the vehicle cannot be produced in the 540-day voucher timeline, transferring the vouchers to another manufacturer may be permitted at CARB’s sole discretion.

 In instances when a vehicle is ready to be delivered and infrastructure preparedness is delayed such that the purchaser is not ready to accept the vehicle, voucher redemption may be permitted in advance of vehicle delivery at CARB’s sole discretion.
 The dealer will be required to submit a letter to [email protected] signed by the purchaser attesting that the vehicle is ready to be delivered, but the purchaser is requesting that delivery of the vehicle to their business / fleet be delayed while infrastructure is finalized.
 The letter must include a new anticipated delivery date.
 The dealer will be required to update HVIP staff every 3 months as to the infrastructure completion status, and the 3-year operating requirement for the vehicle will begin when the vehicle has been delivered to the purchaser.

 The DAC incentive is 15% and is available only for vehicles domiciled in a disadvantaged community (DAC) that are purchased or leased by a public or private small fleet with 20 or fewer trucks or buses (10 or fewer pre 11/17/23), and less than $15 million in annual revenue for private fleets (less than $50 million pre 11/17/23).
-There is no revenue cap for public entities.
+There is no revenue cap for public or nonprofit entities.
 The increased voucher enhancement is also available for ANY purchase or lease by a California Native American tribal government.

 Effective 7/21/23, HVIP defines DAC eligibility as vehicle domicile address in any of the following areas of the map at https://webmaps.arb.ca.gov/PriorityPopulations/